quicwg/base-drafts/draft-ietf-quic-tls.md

 QUIC {{QUIC-TRANSPORT}} assumes responsibility for the confidentiality and integrity protection of packets.
-For this it uses keys derived from a TLS handshake {{!TLS13}}, but instead of carrying TLS records over QUIC (as with TCP), TLS Handshake and Alert messages are carried directly over the QUIC transport, which takes over the responsibilities of the TLS record layer, as shown in {{quic-layers}}.
+For this it uses keys derived from a TLS handshake {{!TLS13}}, but instead of carrying TLS records over QUIC (as with TCP), TLS handshake and alert messages are carried directly over the QUIC transport, which takes over the responsibilities of the TLS record layer, as shown in {{quic-layers}}.